The Answer to Obesity Is Obvious If You Look at the Statistics

 The Impact Of Refined Grains On Health

-Refined grains are a major contributor to the obesity epidemic, as evidenced by their high energy density and conversion into sugars within our bodies.
-Harvard School of Public Health states that these energy-dense foods ultimately turn into sugars within our bodies.
-This process can lead to an increased intake of calories and a consequent rise in overweight body mass index figures.
+Refined grains significantly contribute to the obesity epidemic, as evidenced by their high energy density and conversion into sugars within our bodies.
+Harvard School of Public Health states that these energy-dense foods ultimately become sugars within our bodies.

 Dangers Lurking In Processed Foods

-A significant portion of these refined grains comes from processed foods - products that have undergone various changes before reaching consumers' plates.
 This transformation often strips away many beneficial nutrients while adding unhealthy elements such as added sugar or sodium, further contributing to noncommunicable disease risk factors like cardiovascular diseases and diabetes.

 Middle-Income Countries: A Rising Concern?